Back to Learning Center

 3. Request Temporary Court Orders if Necessary

-In some situations, it may not be viable to wait months for a divorce to be finalized.
-In this situation, one party can request temporary court orders, in their original petition or a separate motion, to settle matters such as child supportchild custody, and spousal support during the pendency of the case.
+In some circumstances, it may not be viable to wait months for a divorce to be finalized.
+In this situation, the next steps in the divorce process will include temporary court orders.
+One party can request temporary court orders, either in their original petition or in a separate motion, to address matters such as child support, child custody, and spousal support during the pendency of the case.

 4. Negotiate a Settlement